rek1ns/RekHack/README.md

 Do NOT install the jar that contains `sources`.
 That one contains the source code and isn't compiled.
 3. Place the RekHack jar into the `.minecraft/mods/` directory.
 4. Launch Minecraft using the Forge profile.
 ForgeHax should now be loaded.

+## Cordinate Exploit

+Only client with the new cordinate exploit on Constantiam